 - Be prepared to go deeper and become closer to yourself and your spotter sisters than ever imagined.

 - Have a box of Kleenex close by.

 Like a sister who you love, but you may not hang out with all the time, I know if the shit hits the fan at 2am in the morning, one of my spotter sisters will have my back!
 I’m an only child, so for me, this type of support means the world!

-We have met monthly for four and a half years – wow!
+We have met monthly for eight years now – wow!
 Our spotter sister gatherings have become the vehicle for deep personal growth that continues to take us to places we would not have imagined in business, in relationships and with ourselves!

 With deep gratitude and love to Barbara, Mary, Kristin and Teresa!